tnebooks/12th-zoology/content.en/zoology/immunology/_index.md

 **Fig. 8.2 Various anatomical and physiological barriers to microbial attack**

+## Acquired immunity

-**8.3 Acquired immunity** The immunity that an individual acquires
+The immunity that an individual acquires

 after birth is known as acquired immunity.
 It is the body's resistance to a specific pathogen.

 The unique features of acquired immunity are antigenic specificity, diversity, recognition of self and non-self and immunological memory.

+### Components of acquired immunity

-**Components of acquired immunity** Acquired immunity has two components –
+Acquired immunity has two components –

 **cell mediated immunity (CMI) and antibody mediated immunity or humoral immunity.**